jfrog/jfrog-cli-core/artifactory/utils/testdata/command_summaries/basic/generic-module.md

 #### generic
 <pre>
-<strong> Upgrade your jFrog subscription to unlink the linkage of related artifacts in Artifactory. </strong>
+<strong> Upgrade your JFrog subscription to unlink the linkage of related artifacts in Artifactory. </strong>
 📦 generic-local
 └── 📁 path
     └── 📁 to